 They have more skin in the game

-Children’s water needs are proportionately higher because their bodies contain more water than the bodies of adults (75% vs 60%) and so their surface-to-volume ratio is relatively higher.
+Children’s water needs are proportionately higher because their bodies contain more water than the bodies of adults (65% vs 60%).
+Babies have the most, being born at about 78%.
+By one year of age, that amount drops to about 65%.
+Therefore, their surface-to-volume ratio is relatively higher.
 As a result, they can have greater water losses from the skin and can be more vulnerable to risk of dehydration.

 It’s not top of mind